NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 Will give you
 <img width="583" height="131" alt="image" src="https://github.com/user-attachments/assets/15e809c6-4ecd-4234-a30e-744c2d413335" />

-The right side text will not be visible at 1.20.2 and lower, and numbers will be displayed instead.
+The `number format` will not be visible at 1.20.2 and lower, and `score` will be displayed instead.

 ### Hiding a line
 When a line consists only of a placeholder that returned empty output, the line will be hidden completely.
 This is intentional to allow dynamic scoreboard size based on placeholder output.
 This is not the case if empty line is configured (`""`), to allow empty lines in configuration.